-At UKIM, our absence management focus aims to support employers to reduce presenteeism long term within their workforce and keep employees at work, safely, or ensuring a rapid return to good health following an absence from work.
+At UKIM, our absence management focus aims to support employers to reduce presenteeism long term within their workforce and keep employees at work, safely, or ensure a rapid return to good health for any team member following an absence from work.

 Alan Ballard, Partnership Director, quoted, “Working in close partnership with our clients, our aim is to ensure their absence and return to work objectives are met.
 At UKIM, we’ll work together to put the correct measures in place to maximise work capacity by building strength and resilience both biologically, psychologically and sociologically.
 We call this our Biopsychosocial model”.